Jets' Max Mitchell on non-football injury list, out for year - WHIZ News

 Coach Robert Saleh declined to provide details on Mitchell’s situation as the Jets began practice preparations for their game Sunday against the AFC East-rival Buffalo Bills.

 “I’m not going to get into specifics right now,” Saleh said.
-“There’s just a lot of things that we’re trying to sort out.”
+“There’s just a lot of things that we’re trying to sort out, and for him, too.”

 Mitchell was a fourth-round pick out of Louisiana in April and started the first four games at right tackle.
 He injured a knee in Week 4 at Pittsburgh and was placed on injured reserve.
 He was activated two weeks ago and played seven snaps on special teams against Chicago before getting the start last Sunday at Minnesota.